-19 Things to do in New Zealand for your New Zealand Honeymoon in the North Island
+Top 19 Things to do on your New Zealand North Island Honeymoon

 1. Visit Bilbo Baggins’s House at Matamata

 Lord of the Rings and Hobbit fans would die for this epic experience.
-Situated a two hour drive south from Auckland, Matamata is where Hobbiton and The Shire come to live.
+Situated a two-hour drive south from Auckland, Matamata is where Hobbiton and The Shire come to live.
 The lush farmland of the Hamilton – Waikato region is famous for its green pastures, rolling hills and more than 44 unique hobbit holes (including Bilbo Baggins’s house)!
-You can visit the Hobbiton Movie set on a guided tour as hear the fascinating commentary of how it was all created.
+You can visit the Hobbiton Movie set on a guided tour to hear the fascinating commentary of how it was all created.
 You will get to see the mill, double arched bridge and the famous Party Tree before a drink at the Green Dragon Inn.
 Farmstays are also available in Matamata.
-Talk about having living out an adventure!
+Talk about having lived out an adventure!

-2. Discover the highest waterfall of the North Island at Wairere Falls
+2. Discover the highest waterfall in the North Island – Wairere Falls

 East of Matamata town you will discover North Island’s highest waterfall – Wairere Falls, a spectacular plunge of 153m metres.
 From the carpark, you can walk the well formed track, which weaves its way through moss covered rocks and tree roots.
 Along the way you will see the large round boulders that form natural pools and cascading waterfalls, which makes for a mesmerizing natural landcsape (and great Instagram photos).
 Take the steady climb up the base of the cliff where steps will lead you up to the top of the gorge.
 Pass through a grove to get to the lookout platform that will give you a spectacular view looking from the base of the falls.
 Take the steps up (it gets steeper from here, but trust us it’s worth it).
 At the top of the hill, you will wind through a rich mosaic of forest species, before branching off to the falls lookout, where you will be rewarded with a magnificient view overlooking the valley and the Waikato Plains.
 The entire trek will take you bout 3-4 hours (5km return via same track).